MHarmony/TDS-Generator/README.md

 ### Prerequisites

 * Python
-* Access to a running Tableau Server
+* Access to a running Tableau Server (Tested on version 2019.1)
 * Access to a running PostgreSQL Server

 ## Contributing